DannyBen/sasstool/README.md

 Parameters:
   INFILE
-    Path to SCSS input file
+    Path to SCSS or SASS input file

   OUTDIR
     Path to CSS output directory.
 Can also be provided by an environment